artificial-yao/generative-virtual-screening/README.md

 ./launch.sh dev -s
 ```

 Step 3.
 Now you should have three docker containers running.
 If you use VS Code, start a docker container editing environment so you can edit and run jupyter notebooks and python files.
+You can attach VS Code to the running bionemo-framework docker container.

 ### Get Started